autgraves/autgraves/README.md

 I like problem solving, clean code, and good design.
 I build web applications and bring user interfaces to life.

-I've sharpened and leveraged these skills for over two years to support open source projects and freelance clients.
+I've sharpened and leveraged these skills for over two years and look forward to supporting open source projects and freelance clients.

 Find me on [DEV](https://dev.to/aut) and [X](https://x.com/autgraves).